Fine art print with white border next to framing tools illustrating border and sizing choices

 Share the article:

-A border isn’t just extra white space.
-It can protect the image edge, give you room to sign, make matting easier, and help your artwork breathe.
-But the wrong border can also cause frustrating framing surprises or unintended cropping.
+A border isn’t just extra white space around your artwork.
+In fine art printing, borders serve very real, practical purposes.
+They can protect the image edge, give you room to sign, make framing and matting easier, and help your artwork visually breathe.

 Mistake #1: Adding a Border Without Knowing Why

-• Room for a signature or edition notes
+• Room for a signature, title, or edition notes

-• The image relies heavily on the edges
+• The image relies heavily on edge detail

 Mistake #2: Confusing Image Size With Paper Size